Quilters and Friends

 member Katie Garman leads the group and also cuts and assembles the packets

-for each block.
+for each quilt block.
 Mariel McMullen writes a short devotion based on each month's

 design, which is read at the meeting.
 Quilting tips are shared, completed blocks

-and quilts are returned, and reports are given on quilt distribution.
+and quilts are stored, and reports are given on quilt distribution.
 Quilts are

 given to those in the community who need some comfort in their lives, for

 whatever the reason.
-Nearly 500 quilts have been given away in the 12 years the
+Over 500 quilts have been given away since our start in 2002.